jupyterhub/jupyterhub/docs/source/reference/urls.md

 Handling this URL is the most complicated condition in JupyterHub, because there can be many states:

-1. server is not active
+1. server is not active/
-   a. user matches
+   a. user matches/
    b. user doesn't match
 2. server is ready
 3. server is pending, but not ready